 The Group started its Telecom Infrastructure Services business in 2001 on the back of its broadcasting services and experience.
 In 2012, the Group started an expansion process with the acquisition of 1,000 telecommunication infrastructures from Telefónica Móviles, S.A. ("Telefónica").
-In its positioning strategy in the telecommunications infrastructure sector, in 2013 and 2014 the Group agreed to purchase up to 3,244 infrastructures from Telefónica and Xfera Móviles, S.A.U. ("Yoigo").
+In its positioning strategy in the telecommunications infrastructure sector, in 2013 and 2014 the Group agreed to purchase up to 3,244 infrastructures from Telefónica Móviles, S.A.U. ("Yoigo").
 The above-mentioned acquisitions were performed through our subsidiary On Tower, S.A.U. ("On Tower") and they were structured as assets acquisitions.

-In 2014, the Group started its international expansion by acquiring 100% of TowerCo S.p.A. ("TowerCo") and its portfolio of 306 telecom infrastructures as at the time of acquisition along Italian motorways.
-Also, the Group deployed the first IoT network in Spain, positioning itself as a reference player in the construction of an "IoT Ecosystem" in Spain.
+In 2014, the Group started its international expansion by acquiring TowerCo and its portfolio of 306 telecom infrastructures as of the time of acquisition along Italian motorways.
+Also, it deployed the first IoT network in Spain, positioning itself as a reference player in the construction of an "IoT Ecosystem" in Spain ("IoT Ecosystem").

 In 2015, the Group continued its expansion in Italy, entering into an agreement with WIND Telecomunicazioni S.p.A. ("Wind") for the acquisition of 90% of the capital stock of Galata, whose assets included 7,377 infrastructures.
+On 7 May 2015, the Shares were admitted to listing on the Spanish Stock Exchanges under the symbol "CLNX" and, as a consequence of the preceding initial public offering, Abertis sold 66% of Cellnex's share capital.